 - The Leeds Memory Service is accessed via your GP.
 It provides specialist assessment, diagnosis, treatment and support for people experiencing memory problems.

 - The Leeds Dementia Peer Support Service runs activities and support groups.
 Download the leaflet from this page about living with dementia.
 Carers Leeds runs groups for carers of someone with dementia.
 They can also offer support if you are worried about someone, or if the person with possible dementia is not acknowledging any problems.

 - The Leeds Telecare service provides a range of equipment and technology that can help with personal safety.
 See related pages.

 - Leeds Care and Repair can help with a range of services including home security, falls prevention and adaptations.

 - West Yorkshire Fire and Rescue offer free safety checks.
-The website link is on the right.

 - Advocacy services can help with decision making and planning for the future, taking action to help you say what you want, secure your rights, represent your interests and obtain services you need.
 All advocacy services in Leeds can be contacted through Advonet, who will help choose the right service for you.